 Note.
-If the injured spouse's permanent home is in a community property state, then the injured spouse must only meet (2) above.
+If the injured spouse's permanent home is in a community property state, then the injured spouse must only meet (2) on the previous page.
 For more information, see Publication 555.

 Refunds that involve community property states must be divided according to local law.
-If you live CAUTION in a community property state in which all community property is subject to the debts of either spouse, your entire refund is generally used to pay those debts.
+If you live in a community property state in which all community property is subject to the debts of either spouse, your entire refund is generally used to pay those debts.